CoenWarmer/cheerio/packages/ios-app/SETUP.md

 ### "Location permission denied"

 - Go to iOS Settings → Privacy & Security → Location Services
-- Find Cheerio and set to "Always" or "While Using App"
+- Find Cheerioo and set to "Always" or "While Using App"

 ### "Microphone permission denied"

 - Go to iOS Settings → Privacy & Security → Microphone
-- Enable access for Cheerio
+- Enable access for Cheerioo

 ### Build errors about missing Supabase